PythonCharmers/python-future/docs/source/str_object.rst

 The :class:`str` object in Python 3 is quite similar but not identical to the Python 2 :class:`unicode` object.

-The major difference is the stricter type-checking with Py3 ``str`` to enforce the distinction between unicode strings and byte-strings, such as when comparing, concatenating, joining, or replacing parts of strings.
+The major difference is the stricter type-checking of Py3's ``str`` that enforces a distinction between unicode strings and byte-strings, such as when comparing, concatenating, joining, or replacing parts of strings.

-There are also minor differences, such as the ``repr`` of unicode strings in Py2 having a ``"u'...'"`` prefix, versus simply ``"'...'"``, and the removal of the :func:`str.decode` method in Py3.
+There are also other differences, such as the ``repr`` of unicode strings in Py2 having a ``u'...'`` prefix, versus simply ``'...'``, and the removal of the :func:`str.decode` method in Py3.

 ``future`` contains a backport of the :mod:`str` object from Python 3 which